HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Packages required but not available:
-      'ALDEx2', 'compositions', 'zCompositions'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Package in Depends field not imported from: ‘ALDEx2’
+      These packages need to be imported from (in the NAMESPACE file)
+      for when this namespace is loaded but not attached.
     ```

 # omicsPrint